Robust Welfare under Imperfect Competition: Introduction

 where \(\kappa(Q)\) is a conduct parameter nesting, e.g., perfect competition, monopoly, and (symmetric) Cournot competition.

-These ingredients let us bound consumer surplus (\(\mathrm{CS}\)), producer surplus (\(\mathrm{PS}\)), tax revenue (\(\mathrm{TR}\)), total surplus (\(\mathrm{TS}\)), and deadweight loss (\(\mathrm{DWL}\)) while remaining agnostic about functional forms beyond the demand-shape classes developed by \citet{KangVasserman2025} and only imposing very weak regularity on the policy path.
+These ingredients let us bound consumer surplus (\(\mathrm{CS}\)), producer surplus (\(\mathrm{PS}\)), total surplus (\(\mathrm{TS}\)), and deadweight loss (\(\mathrm{DWL}\)), with tax revenue (\(\mathrm{TR}\)) pinned down directly by the two observed snapshots.
+We remain agnostic about functional forms beyond the demand-shape classes developed by \citet{KangVasserman2025} and impose only very weak regularity on the unobserved price schedule.

-The key technical observation is an accounting identity that isolates all path dependence in a single linear integral term:
+The key technical observation is an accounting identity that isolates all dependence on the unobserved pass-through schedule in a single linear integral term:

-where \(u\) is the inverse pass-through (the change-of-variables weight induced by the unobserved price schedule via \(d\tau = u(p) dp\)) and \(\alpha\) and \(\beta\) are the inverses of the exogenously-given pass-through bounds.
+where \(u\) is the inverse pass-through, i.e., the change-of-variables weight induced by the unobserved price schedule via \(d\tau=u(p)dp\), and \(\alpha\) and \(\beta\) are the inverses of the exogenously given pass-through bounds.

-Because welfare objects are linear combinations of \(\int Q dp\) (the demand primitive), the path term \(\int Q u dp\), and a linear conduct term, the overall problem is bilinear in \((Q,u)\).
-We show that the extremal \(u\) is always bang–bang with a single cutoff (“low-to-high” or “high-to-low” pass-through over the price support) via a simple (Hardy–Littlewood) rearrangement argument.
-On the demand side, we modify the \citet{KangVasserman2025} extremal curves for the selected demand family.
-Combining these delivers a four-corner characterization: sharp global bounds occur at one of the four possible combinations of the two extreme paths and two extreme demand curves.
-The result is a recipe that produces tight bounds for consumer surplus, producer surplus, total surplus, and deadweight loss (and any convex combination thereof), once one picks a demand-shape class and pass-through/conduct intervals.
+Because welfare objects are linear combinations of \(\int Qdp\), the schedule-weighted term \(\int Qudp\), and a linear conduct term, the overall problem is bilinear in \((Q,u)\).
+We show that the only relevant supply-side choice is how to place the inverse pass-through weight \(u\) across prices, subject to its bounds and its integral constraint.
+Since \(Q\) is decreasing, a simple (Hardy-Littlewood) rearrangement argument says that to maximize (minimize) \(\int Qudp\), we should place the high value of \(u\) where demand is largest (smallest).
+Thus, the extremal \(u\)s take only the endpoint values \(\alpha\) and \(\beta\), with a single cutoff in price.
+On the demand side, the selected inverse pass-through schedule and welfare object induce a weighted integral of transformed demand.
+If this induced weight has one sign, KV's extremal demand curves apply directly.

+If the weight changes sign once, we cannot appeal to KV; instead, we show that an extremum is attained by a transformed demand curve that EATS, standing for ``takes Endpoints with At most Two Switches.''
+Informally, after writing demand in the units used for the chosen shape restriction--for example, levels, logs, or elasticity units--the slope of the transformed demand curve takes only the lower and upper values allowed by the restriction, and switches between them at most twice.
+Thus, even when the welfare weight changes sign, the demand-side problem reduces to a simple class of candidate curves. \secref{sec:demand} makes this definition formal.